oVirt/ovirt-imageio/go/imageio/README.md

 ## LICENSE

-The is free software licensed under the GNU Lesser General Public License version 2 or above (LGPLv2+).
-See the file LICENSE for details.
+The is free software licensed under the GNU Lesser General Public License version 2 or above (LGPL-2.1-or-later).
+See the file `LICENSES/LGPL-2.1-or-later.txt` file in the project root for details.